-This easy pineapple upside down cake is so deliciously moist and features a gooey brown sugar topping.
+This is the BEST pineapple upside down cake from scratch.
+This easy cake is so deliciously moist and features a gooey brown sugar topping.

 While we thoroughly enjoyed all of the pulled pork, fish tacos, and poke that Maui had to offer, one dish that will always stand out to us is the pineapple upside down cake we had (admittedly more than once) at Pineapple Grill (which has sadly since closed).
 This was pre-allergies so Matt didn't have to worry about it being gluten free or eggless.